101100/lsm303-rx/README.md

 This project uses the [`debug`](https://npmjs.org/package/debug) library for debugging.
 This allows you to enable debugging using environment variables or in code before constructing the Lsm303Driver object.
-See the debug library documentation for more information.
+The name of the debugging stream produced by the library is `lsm303`.See the debug library documentation for more information.

 ## TypeScript